SergioPereo/data_processor/README.md

 This code answers questions that I have about an actual economy:

+- How to calculate the PIB of a day?

 - How is the PIB doing inside the economy?

 - How many transactions are being made of an specific items list a day?

-Which type of transaction?
+- How to divide in buys and sells this transactions?

 - How can I compare the demand of these items with respect of the entire demand of objects?

+- How can be done the Consumer Price Index of that set of items?

+- How does the demand of this items look

 ## Installation